THURSDAY 25 FEBRUARY 11:30AM

 Team Barbeques and Social Gatherings

-End of season team gatherings such as barbeques are permitted to take place.
+End of season team gatherings such as barbeques are permitted to take place, in line with the relevant COVID-19 Safety Plan at the venue at which it is being hosted.

-Teams may wish to consider hiring of facilities that can accommodate larger gathering sizes such as community halls, however should note that they will still be required to comply with the relevant Public Health Order and COVID-19 Safety Plan requirements for that venue.
+Teams may wish to consider hiring of facilities that can accommodate larger gathering sizes such as community halls.
+However, please note that they will still be required to comply with the relevant Public Health Order and COVID-19 Safety Plan requirements for that venue.

 For adult community sport, teams are encouraged to hold their social gathering at a single venue, rather than multiple venues throughout the day.